securitybunker/databunkerpro-java/README.md

 # DatabunkerPro Java Client

 A Java client library for interacting with the DatabunkerPro API.
+DatabunkerPro is a secure, privacy-focused data vault that helps organizations manage and protect sensitive user data.

 ## Features

+- Complete implementation of the DatabunkerPro API
 - User management (create, get, update, delete)
-- User request management
 - App data management
 - Legal basis and agreement management
-- Processing activity management
 - Connector management
 - Group and role management
 - Policy management